luchko/mpl_animationmanager/README.rst

 	</table>

-You might also have a look at the larger PyQt project `Lattice graph designer <https://github.com/luchko/latticegraph_designer>`_ where ``QDialogAnimManager`` is integrated to export the rotating visualization of 3D model.
+You might also have a look at the larger PyQt project `Lattice graph designer <https://github.com/luchko/latticegraph_designer>`_ where ``QDialogAnimManager`` is integrated for exporting the rotating visualization of 3D model.

 Running ``unittest``
 --------------------